zainsadaqat/css-resources/css-grid.md

 One of the hardest thing to do while using the Grid might be to decide how many columns we are gonna need. we can decide that by checking the number of boxes we might have if the design is already there.

-`grid-template-columns` property is used to decide the number of columns in grid container.
+`grid-template-columns` property is used to decide the number of columns in grid container. it is applied on the parent property.

 ```css
 display: grid;